Cluster Editing with Vertex Splitting: Acknowledgments

-\paragraph{Acknowledgments:} Serge Gaspers is the recipient of an Australian Research Council (ARC) Future Fellowship (FT140100048) and acknowledges support under the ARC's Discovery Projects funding scheme (DP150101134).
+Matthias Bentert is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 819416).
+Pål Grønås Drange was partially supported by the Research Council of Norway, grant Parameterized Complexity for Practical Computing (PCPC) (NFR, no.\ 274526).
+Serge Gaspers is the recipient of an Australian Research Council (ARC) Future Fellowship (FT140100048) and acknowledges support under the ARC's Discovery Projects funding scheme (DP150101134).
 Alexis Shaw is the recipient of an Australian Government Research Training Program Scholarship.